Dean-Sockalingum/staff-rota-system/PROJECT_COMPREHENSIVE_REVIEW.md

 ## 8. ACADEMIC PAPER OUTLINE

 ### Title
-**"Development and Implementation of a Multi-Tenancy Staff Scheduling System for Healthcare Facilities: A Case Study in Automated Compliance and Workforce Optimization"**
+**"Development and Implementation of an AI-Driven Multi-Tenancy Staff Scheduling and Quality Improvement System for Healthcare Facilities: A Case Study in Automated Compliance, Workforce Optimization, and Regulatory Integration"**

 ### Abstract (250 words)
 *To be written summarizing key findings, methodology, and outcomes*